updated 8 September 2021

 When not on our lake some of our members can be found at Lightsview where they even do evening / twilight sailing on the ponds.
 That's an emerging very enthusiastic group keen on close quarter racing and likely soon to formalise as a Club.

 The Dragon Force 65 and slightly larger 95 are a commercially available lightweight boat easily assembled and obtained from Hobby Warehouse (the Australian Distributor).
-It is a strictly controlled one-design class becoming increasingly popular across clubs and informal groups such as at Lightsview.
+It is a strictly controlled one-design class becoming increasingly popular across clubs and the newly incorporated club sailing at Lightsview.

 Currently our enthusiastic members are working on their future direction in respect of cruising and racing activities, deciding the format each should take and ideal times and so on.
 One aim is to provide opportunity for those who just prefer social sailing.
 Another is to provide opportunity for those who wish to be better prepared for State and National title events, which the Club may then be prepared to host